Who else can help me with my tax or benefits?

 - the name and address of the person or organisation you want to authorise

 - your signature

-An intermediary is a kind of half-way house between dealing with things yourself and appointing an agent to deal with everything for you.
+An intermediary is a kind of half-way house between dealing with things yourself and appointing an agent (usually a tax professional) to deal with everything for you.
 An intermediary will not have access to your tax online so if you would like someone to help you with this, you will need to appoint a trusted helper.

-Once this authority has been lodged and processed HMRC will send all correspondence to your authorised agent with the exception of tax demands or refunds which will continue to be sent to you.
-You should make sure that your representative discusses all correspondence received from HMRC with you – not just what they think might be important.
+Once this authority has been lodged and processed, you should be aware that HMRC may send correspondence to your authorised intermediary without sending a copy to you and vice versa.
+You should make sure that you and your representative discuss all correspondence received from HMRC with each other.

 ⚠️ Every decision that your representative makes should be authorised by you.
 You will still be legally responsible for your own tax.